Gordey Levchenko: Biography

 Assigned to the Baltic area of operations, Levchenko led an amphibious landing operation against the Finnish island of Someri in the Gulf of Finland on 8 July 1942.
 The assault was repulsed with heavy losses for the Soviet forces.
 From late 1942 to 1944 he was base commander in Leningrad, and the naval base at Kronstadt.
 He was promoted to kontr admiral on 18 April 1943 and participated in the defence of the city during its long siege.
-Levchneko arranged the transportation and supply of troops during the blockade.
+Levchenko arranged the transportation and supply of troops during the blockade.
 He was restored to the rank of vice admiral on 22 February 1944, and was advanced to the rank of full admiral on 25 September 1944.

 From May 1946 Levchenko served as commander of the South-Baltic Fleet (4th Navy), then as deputy minister and admiral inspector of the Navy from 1953 to 1960.
-Between 1956-1958 he was deputy commander-in-chief of the Navy for combat training.
+Between 1956 and 1958 he was deputy commander-in-chief of the Navy for combat training.
 From 1958 he was part of the Group of Inspectors General of the Ministry of Defence.
 Levchenko retired from service in September 1960.
 His memoir «Годы огневые» (The Fiery Years) appeared in the same year.
 He died in Moscow on 26 May 1981 and was buried at the Novodevichy Cemetery.